 - Download the latest version of Signing Manager.
 A link is provided on the main page at https://signing-server.twocanoes.com.

 - Install Signing Manager by double clicking on the .dmg and following the instructions.
-(To uninstall, simply drag the application to Trash)
+(To uninstall, use the uninstaller included in the installation package)

 Step 3: Import your identities and add new users